On Many-Body Localization for Quantum Spin Chains: Introduction

 Our methods will apply to more general models provided they have a few key properties in common with (\ref{(1.1)}).
 Specifically, there must be a tensor product basis in which the Hamiltonian is a diagonal matrix plus a local perturbation, with all terms having random coefficients.
 (Models with only some terms random, \textit{e.g.} (\ref{(1.1)}) with $\gamma_i$, $J_i$ fixed, could be considered as well, but a stronger assumption about the behavior of eigenvalue differences would be needed.)
 The dimension of the state space at a site should be finite.
 The diagonal part should have local interactions (\textit{e.g.} nearest-neighbor as above), and the random variables at each site $i$ should be able to move energy differences between pairs of basis vectors that differ only at $i$.
 Thus one may consider certain models of interacting particles in $\mathbb{Z}$ with hard-core conditions.

 There is a considerable literature of rigorous work on the phenomenon of single-particle Anderson localization, for example the proof of absence of diffusion in dimensions 2 or more \cite{Frohlich1983} and the proof of localization using the exponential decay of the average of a fractional moment of the Green's function \cite{Aizenman1993}.
 The latter work also applies to Hamiltonians on the Bethe lattice, which is relevant for models of many-body localization involving decay in Fock space along tree-like particle cascades \cite{Mirlin1991, Gornyi2005, Basko2006}.
 Like the spin chain, the Bethe lattice exhibits an exponential growth in the number of states as a function of the diameter of the system -- this is a key problem for rigorous work on many-body localization.
-There are results for a fixed number of interacting particles \cite{Aizenman2009,Chulaevsky2009,Chulaevsky2009a,Chulaevsky2011, Chulaevsky2011a, Klein2013, Fauser2014}.
-Recent results on localization in many-body systems include a proof of an asymptotic form of localization (in a non-random system with frustration) \cite{DeRoeck2013} and a proof of localization when the disorder strength diverges rapidly with the volume \cite{Giscard2014}.
+There are also a number of results for a fixed number of interacting particles \cite{Aizenman2009,Chulaevsky2009,Chulaevsky2009a,Chulaevsky2011, Chulaevsky2011a, Klein2013, Fauser2014}.

+Recent results on localization in many-body systems include a proof of dynaical localization for an isotropic random spin chain, using the Jordan-Wigner transformation to reduce the problem to an equivalent one-body Hamiltonian \cite{Hamza2012}.
+Other results include a proof of an asymptotic form of localization (in a non-random system with frustration) \cite{DeRoeck2013} and a proof of localization when the disorder strength diverges rapidly with the volume \cite{Giscard2014}.